 Successful interns are self-starters who take their work seriously and tackle each assignment with initiative, imagination, energy and determination.
 We consider applications only from people who are currently enrolled in college or graduate school.

-How to apply: Complete our online internship and fellowship application.
+How to apply: Complete our legal/policy fellowship application here and our communications/digital internship application here.
 Applicants must also fulfill their academic institution’s requirements for securing credit for the internship.
 We accept applications on a rolling basis but recommend submitting applications by Sept.
 1 for fall opportunities, by Dec.
 1 for spring opportunities and by March 1 for summer opportunities.

 Questions?
 Reach out to Internship Director O’neil Pryce.